 Lab Grown Diamonds

-At MiaDonna, we offer one of the largest selections of laboratory-grown Type IIa diamonds.
-These are the purest form of lab-grown diamond, making them brighter and harder than 98% of the diamonds mined from the earth.
+At MiaDonna, we offer one of the largest selections of Type IIa laboratory-grown diamonds.
+These are the purest form of diamond, making them brighter and harder than 98% of the diamonds mined from the earth.
 In the past, Type IIa diamonds have only been available to celebrities and royalty due to their rarity and steep price, however, all MiaDonna laboratory-grown diamonds are Type IIA.

 Shop Loose Lab Created Diamonds

 How Are Lab Created Diamonds Made?